 At the time of this publication, SWMPO determined the LEP population in the region is not of a significant proportion / threshold to justify the expense associated with translating documents.
 However, the SWMPO values the regional diversity, as well as the importance of participation in the transportation planning decision making process by individuals of all abilities.
 SWMPO will continue to ensure access for all interested parties affected by current and future SWMPO's plan and policies.
 In an effort to encourage public participation, the SWMPO staff will coordinate with the local chapter of the National Association for the Advancement of Colored People (NAACP) and other cultural-based organizations.
 Initial implementation activities consist of adding NAACP contact to the SWMPO e-mail list serv.
 This effort provides an alternative method of notifying the public about MPO related activities and meetings.
-In addition, the SWMPO desires to update their website in the near future.
-As part of the update, the new website will incorporate Title VI resources.
+In addition, the SWMPO website has been updated to include Title VI resources.